GoogleCloudPlatform/professional-services/examples/composer-shared-vpc/README.md

    * At bucket(used to store state) level
        * "roles/storage.objectAdmin"

-* User/Service account executing terraform code need to have below permissions on above service account
+* User/Service account executing terraform code need to have below permissions on above service account used by terraform.
   * "roles/iam.serviceAccountTokenCreator"

 ## Providers